Teresa Morais

 Maria Teresa da Silva Morais (born 21 July 1959) is a Portuguese politician who served as Minister of Culture, Equality and Citizenship in 2015.
 From 2011 to 2015, Morais served as the Secretary of State for Parliamentary Affairs and Equality.
-She is a member of the Social Democratic Party and was elected to the Assembly of the Republic by the Leiria constituency in 2015.
-He was Vice-President of the PSD, a member of the Permanent Political Commission led by Pedro Passos Coelho.
+She is a member of the Social Democratic Party and was elected to the Assembly of the Republic in 2002 and again between the 2009 and 2019.
+She was Vice-President of the PSD and a member of the Permanent Political Commission led by Pedro Passos Coelho.

+In March 2024, she was re-elected to the Assembly of the Republic as the first-choice candidate on the Democratic Alliance's Setúbal list for the 2024 legislative elections.